celo-org/celo-blockchain/consensus/istanbul/celo-ibft-spec.md

 Broadcasts the given message to all connected participants.

 `send(<Commit, H, R, V>, sender(m))`\
-Sends the given message to to the sender of another message.
+Sends the given message to the sender of another message.

 #### PCRound
 Asserts that all messages in the given prepared certificate share the same round and returns that round.